 2.1 No prohibited intent

-People are only guilty of kidnapping if they act with some intent specifically listed within the language of the statute (for example, with the intent to hold the “victim” for involuntary servitude).
-This means it is always a defense for a defendant to show that he/she did not act with a wrongful intent.
+People are only guilty of kidnapping if they act with some intent specifically listed within the statute’s language (for example, to hold the “victim” for involuntary servitude).
+This means it is always a defense for a defendant to show that he/she did not act with wrongful intent.

 2.2 No restraint

 Recall that a person is only guilty of this offense if they restrained another person.
-A defense, then, is for defendants to show that they never restricted or constrained the alleged victim.
+A defense is for defendants to show that they never restricted or constrained the alleged victim.
 Maybe, for example, they offered the “victim” an opportunity to leave.